AntonZdornov/ble-canbus-transmitter-esp32/README.md

 - Forwarding CAN bus data to custom BLE applications.
 - Building mobile apps that receive live car data wirelessly.
 - Retrieving hybrid battery charge level (SOC) from a Toyota Corolla Hybrid.
+- Displaying SOC on a screen as a circular progress indicator with percentage using the LVGL graphics library.

 ## Requirements
 - ELM327 Wi-Fi adapter.